aurorascharff/next15-filterlist/STEPS.md

 ## (Note on nuqs)

 - (Demo clicking two params quickly, and show that the first update is discarded.
 This is because the updates are in seperate transitions.
 We would have to refactor this a little bit to make it work properly).
 - I want to show you an improvement I've made.
 It's a version using a library called nuqs.
 Switch branch to nuqs.
+Reload.
 - Nuqs is a type-safe search param manager for React.
 - In Search.tsx: using the same transition implementation, and using shallow:false to make the search param trigger a page reload.
 Show also CategoryFilter.tsx.
 - The way nuqs is implemented, it actually manipulates the URL instantly.
 No need to implement our own useOptimistic logic.